Chronic Headaches

 Preventive Headache Treatment

 Preventive options range from over-the-counter products like melatonin or B2 supplements for migraines to a variety of prescription medications.
-Monthly injections are a new option.
+Monthly injections are a newer option.
 They target a protein thought to play a role in migraines.
-Botox injections are also FDA-approved for migraine prevention in people who meet certain criteria.
-We also offer spinal cord and peripheral nerve stimulation devices, which have been shown to provide relief in the right candidates.
+Botulinum toxin (Botox) injections are also FDA-approved for migraine prevention in people who meet certain criteria.

 Abortive Headache Treatment